Gnxshxvr/jedi-trips-planner/README.md

 🔗 Website URL:  https://jedi-trips-plannerf.vercel.app/

+NOTE: This website is deployed using VERCEL
-Note: Many of the details (such as numerical values in travel options, destinations and profiles) are currently pseudo-random placeholder values and destination places could be easily changed as new data is integrated.
+NOTE: Many of the details (such as numerical values in travel options, destinations and profiles) are currently pseudo-random placeholder values and destination places could be easily changed as new data is integrated.